MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-notifications-developing.md

 ## Defining the notification scope

-The scope determines where the notification appears in the client.
+The scope determines where the notification is broadcast in the client.
 There are two different scopes: *LocalScope* and *GlobalScope*.

 *   A *LocalScope* notification appears in context of the user's current task, that is, on the page the user is currently working on. *LocalScope* is the default.